 Buying a Car on Your Terms

 Purchasing a car is often the second most expensive purchase you will make, after the purchase of your home.
 Owning a new car is fun.
 Buying one is not.
 Car dealers and salespeople sell cars for a living.
 They attend special sales classes and go through the sales process every day.
 It’s their job to be friendly and convince you that they are trying to get you the best deal possible.
 However, their income is a direct result of selling you a car at the highest price possible.
 On the other hand, how often do we, the consumer, buy a new car?
 It’s no wonder that it can be a intimidating experience for most buyers.
 This is why it’s important to read this pamphlet and do your homework before buying that new car.
 Doing homework means gathering information, developing a negotiating strategy to help eliminate the “games” that sometimes get played (the salesperson goes into the back office and comes back a little later and says the boss just won’t budge anymore on the price), and deciding on the car and most of the options you want ahead of time.
 This is where your credit union, MAFCU, can help.
-Remember, the money you save is yours!

 We believe that if you follow these steps below, you will be able to purchase your next new car at a fair price.

 Taking care of the financing before you visit the dealership should make it easier to negotiate.
 Discussing financing during new car negotiations is an excellent opportunity for the dealer to divert your attention away from the cost of the new car and towards monthly payments.
 Usually the dealer will ask you how much you can afford or want to pay per month.
 Buying a new car by the amount of the monthly payment can be costly – for you.
 The monthly payment may sound good, but how much are you financing, for how long and at what rate?
 It’s a good bet that if you concentrate on the lowest purchase price of the car, you will have lower monthly payments with MAFCU financing.

 By blending these three processes together, the dealer has the opportunity to maximize his profit at your expense.
 For example, if you negotiate the cost of the new car and the price of the trade-in at the same time, the dealer is able to manipulate the total cost to his benefit.
 The dealer may give you more than you expected on your trade-in to get your attention, but may then increase the price of the new car to cover his additional cost for the trade-in.
 Getting more than expected on your trade-in means nothing if the cost of the new car is inflated to accommodate the higher trade-in amount.Another thing about trade-ins.
 Most dealers don’t want older used cars.
 If you bring a 6 or 7 year old car into the dealership with 90,000 or 100,000 or more miles on it, the dealer has no interest in keeping the car on his lot.
 Very likely the dealer will ship the car to an auction house just to get rid of it.

 By using the dealer cost as a starting point, you can simply ask the dealer how much above cost will he sell the car for?
 While the selling price of a new car varies, based on popularity, many experts agree that $300 to $500 above cost is a fair price to pay for the average new vehicle.
 This method eliminates the hassles of haggling over the sticker price.
 No more games such as “I’ll come down $200 more but that’s it”.

 We suggest you visit two or three dealerships and show them your work- sheet asking the dealer how much above cost they will sell the vehicle for.
 You may encounter some resistance as dealers are not used to negotiating this way.
 They may tell you the figures are not accurate or there are special circumstances regarding the particular car you’re looking at which may increase the price of the car.
 For example, they may discuss the need to add the cost of advertising to the final cost.
 In our view, advertising is part of dealer overhead and should not be added to the negotiated price of each car.

 Car dealerships operate on a quota basis, and they must sell a minimum of cars each month to maintain their inventory level for the following year.
 You will often find a more flexible salesperson at the end of the month if the dealership has not met it’s quota.
 Many dealerships are closed on Sunday which is a good time to walk the lot and check out the cars and sticker prices.
-Keep in mind that any 2013 leftover cars that haven’t sold yet are costing the dealer money.
-When you negotiate for a 2013 leftover you should remember that as soon as you buy it and drive it off the lot, it immediately becomes a one-year old used car with low mileage.
+Keep in mind that any current model year leftover cars that haven’t sold yet are costing the dealer money.
+When you negotiate for a leftover car you should remember that as soon as you buy it and drive it off the lot, it immediately becomes a one-year old used car with low mileage.
 Point that out to the dealer when you negotiate on that kind of a deal.
 The negotiating process works much easier when you know what car and options you want before you start talking money.
 Be sure to visit more than one dealership and bring along a note pad.
 Above all, make sure you read the purchase agreement before you sign it.
 Your negotiated purchase price can be increased in a number of creative ways.
 Remember, you are in control.
 You can always get up and walk out if you don’t feel you are being treated fairly.